felHR85/Air-Adb/README.md

 Compatibility
 --------------------------------------
-Tested on OS X and Linux (Debian 9)
+Tested on OS X,  Linux (Debian 9) and WSL (Windows subsystem for Linux)